CQuinn8/R-batchtools-ML-demo/SDM_tutorial.md

 Created registry in '/home/cq73/ecoinf/R-batchtools-ML-demo/registry-demo' using cluster functions 'Slurm'
 ```
 #### Section 3:
 Now we prep data and skip to setup stages.
-Here we specify a reduced number of observations, this does not have to be done.
+Here we specify a reduced number of observations, this does not have to be done normally.
 You do need to specify the corresponding predictor variables though.
 1. Run Section 3.

 #### Section 4: